Vegetable Steak Soup

 2. Place the potatoes, onion, garlic, and carrots in the pot and adjust the heat to medium.
 Cook the vegetables until they start to soften, about ten minutes.
 As they release their moisture, scrape up the browned bits off the bottom of the pan while you stir.

-3. Add the the Italian seasoning, salt, pepper and Worcestershire sauce to the pan.
+3. Add the Italian seasoning, salt, pepper, and Worcestershire sauce to the pan.
 As the sauce simmers, scrape up any remaining browned bits of the bottom of the pan.
 Add the beef stock and water and bring the soup to a boil.

 5. After 15 minutes, add the green beans and stir them into the soup.
-Continue to simmer the soup for 20 to 30 minutes longer, or until the potatoes and carrots are tender.
+Simmer the soup for 20 to 30 minutes or until the potatoes and carrots are tender.
 While the soup simmers, cut the steak into bite-sized cubes.
-In the last five minutes, add the cubed steak the soup and stir.
+Add the cubed steak to the soup in the last five minutes and stir.
 Simmer for another five minutes.
 Stir the chopped parsley into the soup just before serving.

 Notes

-Depending on the kind of beef stock you use you may need to add more or less salt, so be sure to give the soup a taste before you serve it and add additional seasoning if needed.
+Depending on the kind of beef stock you use, you may need to add more or less salt.
+Be sure to taste the soup before you serve it and add additional seasoning if needed.
 If you are sensitive to salt, add less than what is listed in the ingredients – you can always add more later.

 Nutrition